gravitational/careers/teams.md

 * Support for server-side pagination and filtering [capabilities](https://github.com/gravitational/teleport/blob/master/rfd/0055-webui-ss-paginate-filter.md)
-* Building a new user interface for Teleport's terminal.
+* Building a new user interface for Teleport Connect.
 * Improving the session player for recorded SSH and desktop sessions.

 ### Internal Tools